Spiraling light: from donut modes to a Magnus effect analogy

 Instead of the quartz waveplate used by Beth, now an astigmatic mode convertor was used.
 In the experiments, conducted by Marco Beijersbergen, the SAM torque as measured by Beth was successfully reproduced.
-However, measurement of the mechanical OAM torque turned out to be much more prone to strong systematic effects, and thus much more difficult.
-This prohibited a conclusive direct measurement of mechanical OAM torque up until today.
+However, measuring the mechanical OAM torque in the same way turned out to be much more prone to strong systematic effects, and prohibitively more difficult.
 The mechanical torque exerted by a microwave guided mode was in fact successfully measured, although in this case the torque was a combined effect of SAM and OAM and the two could not be separated \cite{kristensen_angular_1994}.

 Other manifestations of the mechanical effects of OAM carrying beams were observed elsewhere.
 Absorptive particles were made to spin in the dark center of a TEM$_{01}^\ast$ beam \cite{he_direct_1995}, and an 'optical spanner' was demonstrated \cite{simpson_mechanical_1997}.
 From the earliest conception of OAM onward, Allen and coworkers maintained a strong interest in the mechanical effects of OAM on atoms \cite{babiker_light-induced_1994,allen_atom_1996,lai_radiation_1997}.
 Optical OAM was later transferred to ultracold atoms and Bose-Einstein condensates \cite{tabosa_optical_1999,andersen_quantized_2006}.
 As we discuss below, mechanical effects can even occur when the incident beam carries no OAM.